Learn to Hunt

 Submit NDDs to the Iowa DNR at email@example.com, or to: NPDES Section, Onsite Coordinator, Iowa Department of Natural Resources, 502 E. 9th Street, Des Moines, IA 50319, and to the local County Environmental Health program.

-If a discharging onsite system is modified to a system that does not discharge to a designated water of the state or a subsurface drainage tile, the owner of the system must submit a Notice of Discontinuation (NOD).
+If a discharging onsite system is modified to a system that does not discharge to a designated water of the state or a subsurface drainage tile, or if a connection is made to a sewer, the owner of the system must submit a Notice of Discontinuation (NOD).

 Submit NODs to the Iowa DNR at firstname.lastname@example.org.